-Of the fifteen historic wreck sites within the coastal waters of D&S IFCA's District, thirteen lie within estuaries or in intertidal areas or already protected by prohibitions to demersal fishing gear under D&S IFCA's Mobile Fishing category Two Permit Conditions.
+Of the fifteen designated historic wreck sites within the coastal waters of D&S IFCA's District, thirteen lie within estuaries or in intertidal areas or already protected by prohibitions to demersal fishing gear under D&S IFCA's Mobile Fishing category Two Permit Conditions.
+There are currently no scheduled monuments that could be adversely impacted by demersal fishing gear.

-On 9th June 2022 the B&PSC concluded that one of the two sites at sea would be at risk of interaction and damage by mobile fishing vessels.
+On 9th June 2022 the B&PSC concluded that one of the two designed sites at sea would be at risk of interaction and damage by mobile fishing vessels.
 The proposed Category One Permit Conditions prohibit access to defined Heritage Assets Sites (as detailed in the Annexes that accompany the Permit Conditions).
 It is proposed that the 'South Australian' wreck off Lundy Island in the Bristol Channel is the only site that is included within the Annex.
 Any further Heritage Assets Sites can only be added to the Annex following the Permit Condition review process.